 Let me give you an example.
 Your stewardship team is sending out newsletters to all donors and prospects.
 If any of these donors have had an interaction with your organization before, that is not reflected in terms of personalized messaging in the newsletter.

-Say, a volunteer calls a prospect with an Ask.
+Say a volunteer calls a prospect with an Ask.
 If the prospect says no, then the volunteer makes a note in his system and moves on.
 Nowhere does this information get passed down across the funnel for the next team to make the communication more personalized.

-That means, there is a lot of overlap between the different touchpoints.
+That means there is a lot of overlap between the different touchpoints.
 But this is not acknowledged or used to give donors a better experience.
 Worse, it does not recognize that each donor is different and is on a different donor journey.
 This obviously impacts the donor journey negatively.

 What you can do from your end is to set up a seamless engagement series for your donors.
 A seamless engagement is not about posting the same message on every channel.
-It is about how effortlessly can your donors switch from one channel to another without compromising on the donor experience.
+It is about how effortlessly your donors can switch from one channel to another without compromising on the donor experience.

 - Mapping donor touchpoints and journeys

-- Sending personalized content to every unique cycle (as in, when a donor clicks on a CTA, does he follow a programmed journey, designed by you?)
+- Sending personalized content to every unique cycle (as in, when a donor clicks on a CTA, does he follow a programmed journey designed by you?)